Consider an oil droplet of mass m and charge q. We want to determ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Consider an oil droplet of mass m and charge q.
 We want to determine the charge on the droplet in a Millikan-type experiment.
 We will do this in several steps.
-Assume, for simplicity, that the charge is positive and that the electric field between the plates points upward. (a) An electric field is established by applying a potential difference to the plates.
-It is found that a field of strength E₀ will cause the droplet to be suspended motionless.
-Write an expression for the droplet's charge in terms of the suspending field E₀ and the droplet's weight mg.
+Assume, for simplicity, that the charge is positive and that the electric field between the plates points upward. (c) A spherical object of radius r moving slowly through the air is known to experience a retarding force Fₔᵣₐ₉ = −6πηr v where η is the viscosity of the air.
+Use this and your answer to part b to show that a spherical droplet of density ρ falling with a terminal velocity vₜₑᵣₘ has a radius . r = √9ηvₜₑᵣₘ / 2pg

 Was this helpful?